mattheworres/hootdraft/INSTALL.md

     - **apiEndpoint** should be a fully qualified URL that points to your PHP Draft API (so `http://www.example.com/phpdraft/api/` is valid - note the trailing slash)
     - **recaptchaPublicKey** should contain the *public key* portion of your Google reCAPTCHA 2 key

- 1. In your FTP client, navigate to **one directory level ABOVE where PHP Draft will exist** and upload the `appsettings.php` you edited in Step 5.

-    - For example, if my site's absolute server path is `/home/hosting_account/www/`, I need to upload `appsettings.php` to `/home/hosting_account/`.
-Ideally this file should not be served by the web server, but *must* be readable by PHP scripts in directories below it.

  1. **If you do not have HTTPS enabled**, you must disable the default URL rewrites that PHP Draft ships with.
     - This is not recommended.
 For your users' security, use HTTPS! *All those who enter abandon hope here*